A Future City Vision for Detroit

 The other thing is the idea of the “plan.”
 Our work in the Detroit Future City in particular is about a strategic framework.
 Instead of a specific future we talk about multiple futures.
 That way the city can adapt as it moves forward.

 With that in mind, we have a certain image of what a city should look like.
 We can look at Vogue magazine for women and GQ for men and know what good-looking men and women are.
 But that’s actually a very thin slice of reality.
 The same thing exists in architecture and urban design.
 We know what beautiful cities look like.
 And they don’t look like Detroit.
 (Laughs).
 But there’s a certain density to those cities.
-Cities like São Paulo make New York look like it is low-density.
+Cities like São Paulo make New York look like it is low density

-How can Atlanta have just under 300,000 fewer inhabitants and not have the problems that Detroit has if the issue is population size?
+How can Atlanta have just under 300,000 less inhabitants and not have the problems that Detroit has if the issue is population size?
 Because their average density is higher than ours.
 It’s wonderful to say that density is the complexity of human interactions, that makes sense as a philosophy.
 To then operationalize that in the everyday, you have to recognize that it means that you can have areas that are less dense, but that you also need areas that are more dense to complement each other.
-That happens in Atlanta.
-Portland, Oregon, is another example.
-In fact Portland is seen as a sustainable capital, but it only has 500,000 people in the same land area as Detroit.

 What we need to do is rethink our notion of density, but we also need to think about the balance between high and low density.
 And we don’t have that now.
 We have average and low density, but we don’t have high density, in terms of the traditional definitions of it.